streboreziert/Depth-Aware-RGB-and-IR-Image-Alignment-Using-ToF-Based-Homography-Interpolation/README.md

 ## Scripts

+### Convert_IR.py
+Converts a 16-bit infrared image (ir.tif) to 8-bit (ir_8bit.tif) for easier display and processing.
+- Reads the IR image as 16-bit grayscale.
+- Normalizes values to 0–255.
+- Converts to 8-bit and saves.

 ### Find_chessboard_corners.py
 This script detects 2D chessboard corners in input images.
 It:
 - Works with RGB, IR, or ToF images.